WilmerL2000/airbnb-clone-app/README.md

 ### Features

-- Credential authentication
+- Credential authentication.
-- Google authentication
+- Google authentication.
-- Github authentication
+- Github authentication.
-- Image upload using Cloudinary CDN
+- Image upload using Cloudinary CDN.
-- Client form validation and handling using react-hook-form
+- Client form validation and handling using react-hook-form.
-- Calendars with react-date-range
+- Calendars with react-date-range.
-- Booking / Reservation system
+- Booking / Reservation system.
-- Guest reservation cancellation
+- Guest reservation cancellation.
-- Owner reservation cancellation
+- Owner reservation cancellation.
-- Creation and deletion of properties
+- Creation and deletion of properties.
-- Advanced search algorithm by category, date range, map location, number of guests, rooms and bathrooms For example we will filter out properties that have a reservation in your desired date range to travel
+- Advanced search algorithm by category, date range, map location, number of guests, rooms and bathrooms.
+  For example we will filter out properties that have a reservation in your desired date range to travel
-- Favorites system
+- Favorites system.
-- Shareable URL filters
+- Shareable URL filters.

 ### Tech Stack